msalihk/msalihk/README.md

 # Salih Küçükkayış

-**Backend Developer · Builder · Founder**
+**Full-Stack Developer · Forward Deployed Software Engineer** Istanbul, Türkiye · [skucukkayis@gmail.com](mailto:skucukkayis@gmail.com)

-Istanbul, Türkiye · [skucukkayis@gmail.com](mailto:skucukkayis@gmail.com)
+I take a problem from the first conversation to production.
+Schema, API, interface, deploy — I own the whole path rather than a slice of it.
+Backend-heavy by habit, Laravel and Postgres most days.

-I build backend systems with PHP/Laravel and ship products end to end — from database schema to the thing users actually click.
-Lately most of my work sits where backend meets LLMs: API design for AI features, retrieval pipelines, and agent-friendly integrations.
+Working forward deployed means sitting close to the actual problem instead of picking tickets off a board: understanding what someone needs, building the thing, putting it in front of them, then fixing what turns out to be wrong.
+Lately that work keeps landing on LLMs — API integrations, retrieval, structured output, agent tooling.

-I'm not only writing code for someone else's roadmap.
-I build and run my own products, which means I own the whole stack: idea, architecture, deployment, users, and the boring parts in between.
+I also build and run my own products, which is the same job with no one else to hand the hard parts to.

 ---

 ### What I'm doing right now

-- 🚀 Building <!-- TODO: ürününün adı + tek cümle: "X — Y için Z yapan SaaS" --> as a solo founder
+- 🚀 Building <!-- TODO: ürününün adı + tek cümle: "X — Y için Z yapan SaaS" --> on my own
-- 🤖 Working on LLM-backed features: API integrations, RAG, structured output, agent tooling
+- 🤖 Shipping LLM-backed features: API integrations, RAG, structured output, agent tooling
 - 🧠 Learning Go — moving performance-critical services off PHP
-- 🤝 Open to collaboration, freelance backend work, and co-founder conversations
+- 🤝 Open to forward deployed / full-stack roles, freelance work, and co-founder conversations

 ---